globus/automation-examples/README.md

 ###### Using Filters

 The script also supports `include` and `exclude` filters.
 Include filters allow you to specify files and directories to include in the list, and stop the script from adding any files or directories not specified in the filters (see the example below).

+**Note:** When the script checks file and directory names against the filter(s), it is checking for an exact match.
+This means that if you have a "file1.txt" that you want to exclude, but you pass the argument as "file.txt" then the "file1.txt" will not be excluded.
+Also, the filters are case-sensitive by default, but this can be changed by using the `--case-insensitive` flag.
 ```
 # This example tells the script to only list the files and directories in the `sync-demo` and `share-data-demo` folders
 $ include_filters = 'sync-demo share-data-demo'